Skip to content

 doublespace photography

 ERA worked closely with Hariri-Pontarini on the massing and material palette of the new extension, ensuring that the character of the contemporary building augmented and responded to the Victorian architecture.
-ERA coordinated extensively with the design team on the interfacing details required to connect the two volumes into a shared “home”.
+ERA also coordinated extensively with the design team on the interfacing details required to connect the two volumes into a shared “home”.
 Accessibility solutions, structural modifications, complex building service distribution, and healthcare standards were integrated in a thoughtful manner that preserves the character of the historic building.

 Location